CampaignChain/campaignchain-docs/administrator/installation/dev.rst

 4.7 Add the Routes
 ~~~~~~~~~~~~~~~~~~

-In the *app/config/routing.yml* file, add the following routes.
+In the *app/config/routing.yml* file, add the following routes for the minimum
+required packages to develop with CampaignChain.

 .. code-block:: yaml